 EnviroScience’s licensed and skilled staff have experience in a wide range of invasive control methods in terrestrial and aquatic systems from one acre to 500 acres in size.
 We have a full range of equipment to support our certified applicators, including backpack sprayers, ATV-mounted sprayers, and truck-mounted sprayers.

 We evaluate sites and management goals to develop a management plan that is the most effective—both ecologically and financially.
 Our drones allow for important data collection and mapping of invasive vegetation in what would otherwise be inaccessible natural areas like swamps, fens, or bogs.

 Chemical control is most commonly performed with backpack sprayers to minimize impacts on non-target species.
 Other methods include hand wicking, ATV broadcast spraying, cut stump, basal bark, and high-volume application.
 Mowing, cutting, and burning can also be used to control invasive species in certain habitats.

-Our biologist have experience with many invasive species, including:
+Our biologists have experience with many invasive species, including but not limited to:

 - Common reed – Phragmites australis